 Let Veterans Know That You're Thankful for Their Service

-Housing For Homeless Veterans In Alabama.
+Housing For Homeless Veterans In Alabama

 Did you know that veterans make up a significant portion of the homeless population?
 Here at P.E.E.R.S.
 Caring Homes for Veterans, we believe that every veteran should have a roof over their head.
 That's why we provide housing for homeless veterans in Montgomery, AL, and the entire United States.

 We also assist homeless veterans with their financial, mental and physical needs.
-If you want to know how to support veterans, please donate to our cause.
-Call 334-201-8706 today to provide housing for homeless veterans.
+If you want to know how to support veterans, please donate to our cause

-Providing a road to recovery
+Providing a Road to Recovery

 When veterans chose to serve our country, they sacrificed a lot to defend our way of life.
 The least we can do is help them get back on their feet.